shashijangra22/APS-Project/README.md

 ## Implementation of Prim's Algorithm using Binomial heap :-

+In computer science, Prim's algorithm is a greedy algorithm that finds a minimum spanning tree for a weighted undirected graph.
+This means it finds a subset of the edges that forms a tree that includes every vertex, where the total weight of all the edges in the tree is minimized.
+The algorithm operates by building this tree one vertex at a time, from an arbitrary starting vertex, at each step adding the cheapest possible connection from the tree to another vertex.

+The algorithm may informally be described as performing the following steps:

+ - Initialize a tree with a single vertex, chosen arbitrarily from the graph.
+ - Grow the tree by one edge: of the edges that connect the tree to vertices not yet in the tree, find the minimum-weight edge, and transfer it to the tree.
+ - Repeat step 2 (until all vertices are in the tree)

+**To run the Prim's algorithm using Binomial Heap, follow the steps below**
  - go to directory of project and simply run `g++ -o prim prims.cpp` command through terminal.
  - The corresponding .out will be generated.
-Execute this file using the command `./prim.out <filename> .<br>` There are two input files:-
+Execute this file using the command `./prim.out <filename> `.<br>
+   There are two input files:-
       - prim1.txt - contains a graph information that has 20 vertices and 159 edges.
       - prim2.txt - contains a graph information that has 5 vertices and 8 edges.<br>